National Guard responds as protests over Walter Wallace killing engulf Philadelphia

 Helmeted police armed with batons and cops with large riot shields clashed with protesters late Tuesday night.
 Officers tackled several people, hitting them with batons.
 It is unclear how many arrests had been made late Tuesday.

-Tuesday night’s tension between protesters and police is nothing new, said Charles M, a local middle school math teacher who declined to give his last name.
+Tuesday night’s tension between protesters and police is nothing new, said Charles M., a local middle school math teacher who declined to give his last name.

 “West Philly and the cops have had a problem for a long time,” he said.